byronwall/recipe-app/README.md

 # Family Recipe App

 This is a simple web app for tracking family recipes.
 Built using Node.JS and React with TypeScript.
 App is used regularly by family to simplify our lives in the kitchen.
-App was built after repeated frustration and up-sells by other commercial offerings.
+Integrates with the Kroger API to support item searches and adding to a shopping cart.

 Features: